GAPP Policies and Procedures for Project (PA) Teaching (TA) and Research (RA) Assistants

 Leave of Absence Without Pay

-Upon written request to their immediate supervisor, Teaching Assistants and Project Assistants may be granted leave without pay at the sole discretion of the appointing Department/ Program and Dean/Director for any reason for a period of time not to exceed the employee’s unexpired term of appointment.
+Upon written request to their immediate supervisor, Employees may be granted leave without pay at the sole discretion of the appointing Department/ Program and Dean/Director for any reason for a period of time not to exceed the employee’s unexpired term of appointment.

 Parental Leaves Without Pay

-Teaching Assistants and Project Assistants on a semester or academic year appointment shall be granted leave without pay for any consecutive number of days up to the end of the semester or summer session in which the birth or adoption occurs.
-If the Teaching or Project Assistant’s appointment extends beyond the semester in which the birth or adoption occurs, they shall be granted, upon request, leave without pay for the entire next semester or that portion of the next semester which allows the employee a six week period following childbirth or adoption during which the employee does not have work responsibilities.
-The Teaching or Project Assistant may take any additional part of the next semester as leave without pay subject to the review and approval of the appointing Department and Dean/Director.
+Employees on a semester or academic year appointment shall be granted leave without pay for any consecutive number of days up to the end of the semester or summer session in which the birth or adoption occurs.
+If the Employee’s appointment extends beyond the semester in which the birth or adoption occurs, they shall be granted, upon request, leave without pay for the entire next semester or that portion of the next semester which allows the employee a six-week period following childbirth or adoption during which the employee does not have work responsibilities.
+The Employee may take any additional part of the next semester as leave without pay subject to the review and approval of the appointing Department and Dean/Director.

 Family Medical Leave